LonelyRick/AIOpenScience/README.md

 ```
 # How to use using Docker

-1) Add in the folder ./code/shared all the PDFs that you want to have analyzed
+1) Add in the folder ./code/shared all the downloaded PDFs that you want to have analyzed
 2) Build the docker image
 ```bash
 docker build -t img_name .